AnkitPal92/Kaggle-Courses/Intro_to_Programming/Conditions_and_Conditionals.md

 ## What is a Conditional ?
-A conditional statement includes a qualification/condition that need to be satified to carry out a specified operation within a function.
+A conditional statement includes a qualification/condition that need to be satified to carry out a specified operation defined by a block of codes within a function.
 In essence, they modify the way a function runs, based on the condition.
-If the condition is satified
+If the condition is satified, i.e., it evaluates to **True**, then the function is executed.
+If the condition evaluates to **False**, then the code block within the function is not run.